by Amanda Cassar | Dec 17, 2024 | Economy, Property

 • Major investment bank Credit Suisse experienced panic after the share price dramatically fell, with banking operations under pressure.

-• Overnight, the Swiss National Bank and the Swiss financial regulator announced support for the Bank.
+Overnight, the Swiss National Bank and the Swiss financial regulator announced support for the Bank.
 They announced, “Credit Suisse meets the higher capital and liquidity requirements applicable to systemically important banks.”
-And confirmed they will “provide liquidity to the globally active bank if necessary.”
+They further confirmed they will “provide liquidity to the globally active bank if necessary.”

 What to do?